51st state: Guam

-In a 1982 plebiscite, voters indicated interest in seeking commonwealth status.
-The island has been considering another non-binding plebiscite on decolonization since 1998.
+In a 1982 vote, voters indicated interest in seeking commonwealth status.
+The island has been considering another non-binding vote on decolonization since 1998.
 Governor Eddie Baza Calvo intended to include one during the island's November 2016 elections but it was delayed again.
 A Commission on Decolonization was established in 1997 to educate the people of Guam about the various political status options in its relationship with the U.S.: statehood, free association and independence.
 The group was dormant for some years.
 In 2013, the commission began seeking funding to start a public education campaign.
 There were few subsequent developments until late 2016.
 In early December 2016, the Commission scheduled a series of education sessions in various villages about the status of Guam's relationship with the U.S. and the self-determination options that might be considered.
 The commission's executive director is Edward Alvarez and there are ten members.
 The group is also expected to release position papers on independence and statehood but they have not yet been completed.

 Flag of the Northern Mariana Islands.
-Guam and the Northern Marianas chose to remain separate in 20th century referendums, and both chose to be U.S. territories.
+Guam and the Northern Marianas chose to remain separate in 20th-century referendums, and both chose to be U.S. territories.

 Guam was occupied for over 450 years by the Spanish and then the Japanese.
 Under the United States the people have had several referendums to determine their fate, and the current status dates to 1980s referendum which was won to continue as territory of the United States.
 Several late 20th referendums also determined they did not desire a unification with the Northern Marianas to the north, which joined the United States as territory in 1986.
 In 2016, Governor Eddie Calvo planned a decolonization referendum solely for the indigenous Chamorro people of Guam, in which the three options would be statehood, independence, and free association.
 However, this referendum for the Chamorro people was struck down by a federal judge on the grounds of racial discrimination.
 In the wake of this ruling, Governor Calvo suggested that two ballots be held: one for the Chamorro People and one for eligible U.S. citizens who are non-indigenous residents of Guam.
 A reunification referendum in Guam and its neighbor, the Northern Mariana Islands (a U.S. Commonwealth) has been proposed.
 A 2016 poll conducted by the University of Guam showed a majority supporting statehood when respondents were asked which political status they supported.